nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_JOINED_Q_FILTER.md

 1. Querying the `Event` table
 1. Aggregating how many total attendees there are
-1. Determining if the current user has joined the event by joining in registrations and filtering those registration by the `gamer` property of each.
+1. Determining if the current user has rsvp'd the event by filtering the attendees based on the gamer then counting the results

 That will set the value of `joined` to 1 or 0.
 You want true or false.
 To get that, add a for loop that converts the numbers to booleans.